-Maintenance (as relates to BMPs or other stormwater management facilities).
+Maintenance (as relates to SCMs).
 See "functional maintenance" or "routine maintenance".

 100-year frequency storm shall mean a storm that is capable of producing rainfall expected to be equaled or exceeded on the average of once in one 100 years.
 It also may be expressed as an exceedance probability with a one percent chance of being equaled or exceeded in any given year.